20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 One of the popular resorts near Bacolod is Campuestuhan Highland Resort, situated in Talisay, Negros Occidental.
 This sprawling family-friendly resort was originally planned as a retirement home of Ricardo and Nina Tan, but upon seeing the majestic view surrounding it, they changed the plan to what is now known as Campuestuhan Highland Resort.
 Aside from the swimming, the resort also offers various activities like zipline, hamster wheel, sky bicycle, rope course, and even horseback riding.
 Kids will also enjoy Campuestuhan Highland Resort because of the life-size statues of superheroes here such as Batman, Icredible Hulk, Thor, and Superman.

-Campuestuhan Highland Day Tour: RESERVE HERE
+Campuestuhan Highland Day Tour: RESERVE HERE OR BOOK HERE

 14.MAMBUKAL RESORT